-When a vacancy arises, for whatever reason, the Governance, Search and Strategy Committee will consider the skills mix required of the vacancy to ensure that the Corporation has appropriate skills and expertise amongst its membership to enable it to discharge its responsibilities.
+When a vacancy arises, the Governance, Search and Strategy Committee considers the results of the skills and diversity audit to ensure that the Corporation has appropriate skills and expertise amongst its membership to enable it to discharge its responsibilities.

 Vacancies may be advertised either through the placing of an advert in local/national newspapers and periodicals or by advertising the vacancy on the College's website.
 Existing members will also be asked to bring the vacancy to the attention of any persons that they think might be suitable for appointment.
-Applications are submitted in writing to the Clerk to the Corporation.
+Applications are submitted in writing to the Head of Governance.

 Interviewing is undertaken by a panel determined by the Governance, Search and Strategy Committee.
-Minimum membership of the panel is the Principal, one other governor, and the Clerk to the Corporation.
+Minimum membership of the panel is the Principal, one other governor and the Head of Governance.